xyproto/plates/README.md

 # image
-Functions for dealing with png images, rgb and hsl
+Package for dealing with RGB, HSV, HSL and PNG images